yuriysydor1991/Qt1SimpleTextEditor/README.md

 # Qt5SimpleTextEditorDemo project

-Just a demonstration project for educational purposes.
+Just a demonstration project for the educational purposes.

 Currently in development.